ADA 2019 In Review

 What was the highlight of ADA 2019 for you?

 Todd Boudreaux: It’s hard to pick just one, but I’m going to say one of the unexpected highlights for me was the Press Room!
 I met people from all over the world writing about diabetes, each with unique insights into the disease and different angles they were interested in covering.
-The ADA staff was super helpful, and the free coffee wasn’t bad either.
+The American Diabetes Association (ADA) staff was super helpful, and the free coffee wasn’t bad either.

 Mariana Gómez: D-Data of course!
-This is a separate event from ADA, where the FDA, people with diabetes, pharma groups and others interested in diabetes get to share some insight and plan working together.
-Another favorite moment was the panel discussion — ‘Dilemmas with Medical Devices- right device, right person, right place.’
-Even though we had just learned about positive impacts in CGM and technology for diabetes management, it is still a fact that not all of our patients use or know about their existence.
+This is a separate event from ADA, where the U.S. Food and Drug Administration (FDA), people with diabetes, pharma groups and others interested in diabetes get to share some insight and plan working together.
+Another favorite moment was the panel discussion— ‘Dilemmas with Medical Devices- right device, right person, right place.’
+Even though we had just learned about positive impacts in continuous glucose monitor (CGM) and technology for diabetes management, it is still a fact that not all of our patients use or know about their existence.
 This debate presented barriers and advice to overcome them (for health professionals).
 This group seemed especially aware of “one size does not fit all” and promotes satisfying individual needs.